-Thank you so much for the honor of being selected as a recipient of a 2018 Targeting Excellence scholarship!
-My education is incredibly important to me and your generous support is playing a pivotal role in making it possible.
-I did not grow up on a farm but I found my passion for livestock, specifically the dairy industry, through the 4-H program and it was reinforced by my involvement in the OSU Buckeye Dairy Club and my jobs on dairy farms and a calf ranch.
+Thank you so much for the honor of being selected as a recipient of a 2019 Targeting Excellence scholarship!
 With my love for the dairy industry and my appreciation for animal health, I strive to give back to the agricultural community that built me by becoming a Food Animal Veterinarian and serving the farming community that made me who I am today.
-This scholarship will be a huge help as I take on the next four years of veterinary school at The Ohio State University starting this fall.
-I look forward to continuing to be involved with Targeting Excellence events now and in the future.
-Thank you again for the opportunity, encouragement, and support; it means the world to me!
+This would not be possible without the financial support of an amazing program like Targeting Excellence.
+This scholarship will be a huge help as I continue on through my next three years of veterinary school at The Ohio State University and I look forward to continuing to be involved with Targeting Excellence events now and in the future.
+Thank you again for the opportunity, encouragement, and support – it truly means so much to me.